FAQ

 Is staking ready and live?

 Yes.
-The and contracts are code-complete, audited and open source.
+The native staking and LST contracts are code-complete, audited and open source.
 Tally's app includes a frontend for staking.

 Are the staking contracts audited?